ryeones/fomties-digital-garden/_pages/now.md

 - went through a couple rounds of interviews in my latest job applications
 - have also started wrapping up my freelance work because it coincided with my contract with my potential 9-5
 - got a confirmed offer in the second week of july, and will be embarking on my 9-5 in august
+- opened my first ever box of smiski! got lucky with a dual in the cheer leading series
 ### 6/25
 - started the month off with a week in vietnam with my girlfriend (da nang, hcm, and hoi an - da nang is defo the best place and somewhere to visit again!)
 - started posting more consistently on my personal brand